 Preliminarily, it is essential to note that condors are vultures as well, but they are members of the New World vulture species.
-In contrast, the term “vulture” is used to refer to any of the Old and New World vulture species that also includes condors.
+In contrast, the term “vulture” is used to refer to any of the Old and New World vulture species which also includes condors.
 The most significant distinction between the Condor and the Vulture is size.
 Condors are larger and bigger than Vultures.

 Take a look at the overview below to see how the Condor and the Vulture differ from one another.